 Seek professional assistance if required to minimise side affects and associated stress

 Minimise alcohol intake

 Alcohol should be avoided as much as possible during the preconception phase for both mum and dad (or egg and sperm donor).
 Talk to your doctor or health care provider about how to reduce intake if you are struggling.

 Have a healthy diet of consisting of whole foods and minimal processed foods

 30 minutes of moderate exercise daily is recommended, however this may differ from person to person based on ability and fitness.
 Talk to your practitioner about an appropriate exercise schedule for you and your partner.

 Minimise chemical exposure - see here for how-to tips

 What we put into our bodies as well as the environment around us can influence our genetic expression – the way our DNA communicates with our body to make us who we are right now – this is a fun, fancy area of science called epigenetics.... and epigenetic changes can regulate both egg and sperm development.

-It is important to remember that working with a health professional to rule out underlying conditions like those at the start of this article is a supportive and useful way to determine the most appropriate route of health management for you.
+It is important to remember that working with a health professional to rule out underlying conditions is a supportive and useful way to determine the most appropriate route of health management for you.
 Not all cases of infertility or subfertility are due to specific, diagnosable health conditions and if you have been told there is 'no reason' for your infertility it may be worth working with a practitioner to assess the toxic load, stress management, nutritional and hormonal status of both yourself and your partner.